Should I volunteer to take part in a research trial?

 If you want to take part in a research trial:

-Click here to visit the HRA website to find out more about the use of Patient information in health and care research.
+Find out more about the use of patient information in health and care research.

 Ask your doctor or nurse about research you could take part in or...